klyx-dev/klyx/README.md

 1. Launch Klyx on your Android device
 2. Create a new file or open an existing one
 3. Start coding with the built-in editor

+## Extensions

+Klyx supports extensions to enhance its functionality.
+Currently, the following types of extensions are available:

+### Theme Extensions

+Theme extensions allow you to customize the appearance of Klyx.
+You can create your own themes by following our [Theme Extensions Guide](docs/theme-extensions.md).
+Theme extensions support:

+- Custom color schemes
+- Syntax highlighting customization
+- Dark and light mode variants
+- Terminal color customization
+- UI element styling

+More extension types will be added in future releases.

 ## Contributing